SamNgigi/Goals-v2/src/README.md

 Download Node Version Manager (`nvm`) to download and manage your node version.
 Click [here](https://nodesource.com/blog/installing-node-js-tutorial-using-nvm-on-mac-os-x-and-ubuntu/) for nvm installation details.

-Note that `nvm use` allows you to use and install version for example
+Note that `nvm use` allows you to use an installed version.
+For example,

 ```
   nvm use node